Under 17 Bayernliga: Bayernliga era

 The Bayernliga was established in 1988, operating as two regional divisions, a northern and a southern one, the B-Jugend Bayernliga Nord and the B-Jugend Bayernliga Süd.
 The winner of each division would then advance to the Bavarian championship final, an on-off game.
 The winner of this game, the Bavarian champions, then advanced to the German under 17 championship.

 In 2000, the Under 17 Regionalliga South was established, relegating the two Bayernligas to second division status.
 From now on, the best Bavarian clubs would play in the Regionalliga and the Bayernliga champions played for promotion to this league.

 Since 2001, the final between the two league winners was now played in a home-and-away format.
 Should each team win a game the goals scored were not taken into consideration, instead, a penalty shoot-out was used to determine the winner.

 In 2007, the Under 17 Regionalliga South and the Under 19 Regionalliga Southwest merged to form the Under 19 Bundesliga South/Southwest.
 This changed nothing in the status of the Bayernligas as second divisions.

 From the 2008–09 season, the Bayernliga now operates as a single division, allowing direct promotion for its champion.
 Below this league, two Landesligas, north and south, were slotted in above the seven Bezirksoberligas who previously formed the tier below.
-A final to determine the Bavarian champions will not be necessary any more, unless two ore more teams finish on equal points at the top of the table.
+A final to determine the Bavarian champions will not be necessary any more, unless two or more teams finish on equal points at the top of the table.
 In 2010–11, the SpVgg Unterhaching defeated 1.
 FC Nürnberg II 2–0 in such a decider.